startupbuilders777/ChaosNetwork/README.md

 After getting the score, the nodes will choose the top k scored nodes in their candidate fields to be in its active field for that iteration.

-The chaos network should form paths in terms of nodes chosen.

 ## Other cool thoughts:
 Since the iterations for each node are stored in the node activiation list, and there are X nodes, and K iterations, then we have data that is usable by an LSTM to make predictions based on timestepped data where the number of timesteps is K, and each timestep has X features.
 (Features can be organized based on the graph shape).

 ## ALGORIHTM OUTLINE: